Ecomedia Africa

 Image: ILO and Japanese delegation visit the Climate Cocoa Project’s biochar production site in Beposo, engaging with local farmers and project staff advancing sustainable cocoa farming BIBIANI, GHANA – A high-level mission by the International Labour Organization (ILO) and the Read more…

-By Eco Media, 4 weeks ago
+By Eco Media, 3 months ago

 UN Photo/Manuel Elías